Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

 ### Set BMC Management Roles

 Follow the [Set BMC Management Roles](../../hardware_state_manager/Set_BMC_Management_Role.md) procedure.
-This will mark the added NCN's BMC with the `Management` role, making BMCs that are associated with the management nodes easier to identify.
+This will mark the added NCN's BMC with the `Management` role, making it easier to identify as a BMC that is associated with a management node.
 This step is needed before locking the BCM of the added NCN.

-### Lock the management nodes
+### Lock the Management Nodes

 Follow the [How to Lock Management Single Node](../../hardware_state_manager/Lock_and_Unlock_Management_Nodes.md#to-lock-single-nodes-or-lists-of-specific-nodes-and-their-bmcs) procedure.
 The management nodes may be unlocked at this point.
 Locking the management nodes and their BMCs will prevent actions from FAS to update their firmware, or from CAPMC to power off or do a power reset.